 You can manually configure your Ecwid store to calculate tax rates for different regions, zones, countries.
 You should set up taxes manually if:

-- automatic taxes are not available for your country (currently available for the US, EU, UK, Canada, Australia, New Zealand, South Africa, and some other countries)
+— automatic taxes are not available for your country (currently available for the US, Europe, UK, Canada, Australia, New Zealand, South Africa, and some other countries)

 Step 1 — Add a zone